A Robust Deep Learning Framework for Bangla License Plate Recognition Using YOLO and Vision-Language OCR: Results

 \subsection{Performance Evaluation of the Localization Models}

-The performance of the license plate localization model with different algorithms was evaluated.
 The accuracy of a localization model depends on how precisely it can predict the bounding box around the target object, in this case, the license plate.
 Therefore, the Intersection over Union (IoU) metric plays an important role in determining prediction accuracy.
 This study compares the performance of different models based on a binary accuracy metric: a prediction is assigned a value of 1 if IoU > 0.7 for an image, and 0 if IoU < 0.7.
 Each model is evaluated on approximately 553 test samples, and the average results are presented in the Table \ref{tab:det_results} below

 The table highlights that YOLOv8m architecture combined with a Multi-Stage Progressive Learning model outperformed the other algorithms in terms of accuracy and IoU.
 The inference time of this model is also satisfactory as compared with others.